bartgee/forkbomb/README.md

 REMEMBER!

-   Don't do it on production systems or you laptop/box!!!
+   Don't do it on production systems or on you laptop/box!!!

 best regards,